|Early Spring Date:||April 24|

 |Best Dates to See in Spring:||April 27 - May 15|

-Rose-breasted Grosbeaks are regular spring visitors to Monticello Park.
-When they pass through the Washington metro area, they often stop at bird feeders, including ones at the houses adjoining the park.
+Spring: Rose-breasted Grosbeaks are common visitors to Monticello Park.
+When they pass through the Washington metro area, they often stop at bird feeders, including ones at houses adjoining the park.
 Your best chance to see one in the park is during the first two weeks in May.
 They breed in Canada, the northern United States, the Appalachian Mountains, and the Great Plains; they winter in Central and South America and the Caribbean.
 The ones who breed in Panama and northern South America tend to come to the eastern part of the breeding range, while those who winter in Mexico and the northern part of Central America head toward the Great Plains.
 The birds who breed in the Great Plains often interbreed with Black-headed Grosbeaks, a closely related species in the western United States.